andreas-712/Ai_Assisted_Project_App/README.md

 # AI Assisted Project App

 Flask backend for refining user‐uploaded images and generating project breakdowns via Google Vertex AI (Gemini).
 Powered with Google tools including Buckets, Cloud SQL, and Cloud Run.
+Endpoints are located in the "resources" folder, and objects are in the "models" folders.

 ## Setup